mkanai/covid19-finemapping/README.md

 * Assumption: a shared causal effect across studies
     * Previous studies suggest this is a reasonable assumption for most complex traits -- but, we are not entirely sure yet for this study.
     * The column `p_het` helps to identify potentially heterogeneous variants based on Cochran's Q test from meta-analysis.
 * We note that, even if the above assumptions are valid, biases due to different phenotyping/genotyping/imputation could still affect single-causal variant fine-mapping, and the results should be interpreted cautiously.
-For example, in `COVID19_HGI_ANA_C2_V2_20200629`, all the variants in 95% CS show nominal heterogeneity (`p_het` < 0.05; min(`p_het`) = 3.2e-4 for `chr3:45834967:G:GA`), suggesting the observed difference in PIP/marginal p-value is likely due to such biases given the LD pattern in a population.
+For example, in `COVID19_HGI_ANA_C2_V2_20200629`, all the variants in 99% CS show nominal heterogeneity (`p_het` < 0.05; min(`p_het`) = 3.2e-4 for `chr3:45834967:G:GA`).

 ## Authors
 * Masahiro Kanai (mkanai@broadinstitute.org)